Nagendra1997/dummypy/README.md

 For documentation and tutorials [refer](https://mesibo.com/documentation/)

-## Tutorial
+## Let's get Real-Time!

-This is a simple tutorial for sending a text-message using mesibo python API
+This is a simple tutorial for sending/recieving a text-message using mesibo python API

 **1. Create your application**